 I cut the red potatoes into 1-inch chunks and roasted them at 400 degrees F for about 45 minutes total.

-What to Serve with Roasted Potatoes
+What to Serve with Roast Potatoes

-Pretty much any main entree pairs wonderfully with these garlic roasted potatoes.
+Pretty much any main entree pairs wonderfully with these garlic-roasted potatoes.
 A few of my favorite mains to accompany these baked red potatoes include:

-- Slow Cooker Whole Rotisserie Style Chicken
+- Slow Cooker Whole Rotisserie-Style Chicken

 - Lemon Butter Chicken